commons-app/commons-app-documentation/Location-based-category-search.md

 Task: Identify the best strategy/APIs to find Commons categories that are within a certain radius of specified GPS coordinates.

-This page will be used to document the results of testing different APIs/strategies against the benchmark of Commons categories that have been manually entered for each picture.
+This page will be used to document the results of testing the categories obtained via different APIs/strategies against the benchmark of Commons categories that have been manually entered for each picture.

 Pictures are found by: